Holmer Vets Surgery Hereford

 Lad Pictured On 19th March 2016.

 Thursday 17th March - Barium & scan finally done some 7 days after he was first presented.
-PM we visited and met with Nifisa who expressed that she was very concerned at the results.
-We were shown the X Rays and I was horrified when I saw them.
+PM we visited and met with Nafisa who expressed that she was very concerned at the results.
+We were shown the X-Rays and I was horrified when I saw them.
 The gut was dramatically distended and there was clear evidence of a blockage.
-Nifisa then stated that he would be put on the list for surgery the following day!
+Nafisa then stated that he would be put on the list for surgery the following day!

 A BLOCKAGE IS A SURGICAL EMERGENCY AND THIS ONE HAD BEEN THERE SOME TIME - OVER 7 DAYS!!